Stevenson's Trail North8 Days & 7 Nights 4.7 Read 22 reviews

-This walking holiday is graded moderate overall but with a couple of days being moderate to strenuous.
-These days are quite challenging and involve between four and eight hours walking each day.
+This walking holiday is graded moderate with a couple of days that are moderate to strenuous and so fairly challenging.
+This involves walking between four and eight hours walking each day.
 Some of the paths are very steep so you should be in pretty good shape to get the most from this adventure.

 Your bags will be transferred between accommodations as per your itinerary.
-Put your luggage in the hallway/lounge of each accommodation by 8am so that it can be collected and moved on to your next destination.
+You just need to ask your host where to leave your bag in the morning and it will be picked up soon after 8am.
 We ask that you limit your bags to one per person of a maximum of 15kg.

-We will provide you with a detailed per departure information pack which includes a kit list of standard walking gear such as good walking shoes/boots, comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc.
+After booking we will send you a detailed per departure information pack which includes a kit list of standard walking gear such as good walking shoes/boots, comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc.

 Spring in Southern France is delightful but a late winter will mean snow on the highest points of the route and blustery gales!
 Late April, May and June are absolutely lovely and the wild flowers are at their best.
 September is special as the landscape takes on its autumnal pallet of reds and golds, you can gather chestnuts in the south and the panoramic views have lazy late summer feeling, while we can get some spectacular thunderstorms rolling over.
 July and August can be very hot so you will have to start early to miss the heat of the day, although the towns are buzzing which is great.